 The pain in your chest is typically acute and stabbing, leading you to believe you’re experiencing a heart attack.
 The most significant distinction is that a PE invariably worsens with breathing.
 In any case, call 911 right once because the implications could be fatal.

 - Leg discolouration (red or dark)

 A blood clot in your leg might cause red or dark spots on your skin that emerge out of nowhere.
 Tenderness, warmth, and even pain may be felt in this area when stretching your toes upward.

 - Pain in the arm or leg

-Although numerous signs are normally required to diagnosis DVT, pain may be the only indication of this dangerous condition.
-A blood clot’s pain can be mistaken for a muscular cramp, however this type of pain is more common when walking or extending your foot upward.
+Although numerous signs are normally required to diagnose DVT, pain may be the only indication of this dangerous condition.
+A blood clot’s pain can be mistaken for a muscular cramp, however, this type of pain is more common when walking or extending your foot upward.

 - A limb that is swollen

 If you’ve observed that one of your ankles has suddenly gotten inflated, it could be a sign of DVT.
 This is an emergency since a clot could break free at any time and reach one of your organs.